ericliu0000/Pertinacity/README.md

 * Download latest Pertinacity.zip from the releases tab
 * Extract the folder contents
 * Double click on RunPertinacity.jar
+* You may also download the entire repository; you will find the jar in the /dist/ folder
 * If that does not work, navigate to the director and enter
 > java -jar RunPertinacity.jar
 * If that does not work, I'm afraid you are on your own